 I don’t know about you, but I love graham crackers slathered in peanut butter.
 They make a really great snack and satisfy a sweet craving quickly.
 I also love those chocolate dipped graham crackers you get at Starbucks.
-Mmmm.
-So when a friend of mine mentioned combining all that wonderfulness into a homemade candy bar I was sold.
-These are very easy to make and kids and adults alike will love them!
+So when a friend of mine mentioned combining all that wonderfulness into these homemade candy bars I was sold.
+This candy is very easy to make and kids and adults alike will love them!

 Cut graham crackers into individual pieces using a sharp knife.
 You can break them with your fingers, but sometimes they don’t break evenly.
 Your best bet is to use a knife.

 Spread one cracker with peanut butter, then place another graham cracker on top of it.
 Smooth the sides where peanut butter may have seeped out.
 Use extra peanut butter to make them even all the way around the cracker sandwich.

 I used Ghirardelli melting chocolate I got from Sam’s Club.
 Awesome stuff.
 You can use almond bark or other melted chocolate as well.

 Use appetizer tongs to dip in melted chocolate.
 Shake off the excess and place on a lined with wax paper cookie sheet and allow chocolate to set.

 This recipe was originally published on Jan 30, 2011